Sylvie Guillem: Career

 In 1983, Guillem was awarded the Special Prize of the Youth Organization of Varna in junior division at the Varna International Ballet Competition, which later in the year earned her her first solo role, dancing the Queen of the Dryads in Rudolf Nureyev's staging of Don Quixote.
 On 29 December 1984, after her performance in Nureyev's Swan Lake, she became the Paris Opera Ballet's youngest ever étoile, the company's top-ranking female dancer.
 In 1987, she performed the lead role in William Forsythe's contemporary ballet In the Middle, Somewhat Elevated with one of her favourite partners, Laurent Hilaire.

 In 1988, she was given the title role in a production of Giselle staged by the Royal Ballet to celebrate Nureyev's 50th birthday.
 Her performance was a success, and in the following year she left Paris for London, to become a freelance performer and one of the Royal Ballet's principal guest artists.
 Her fierce, independent spirit led Royal Ballet director Anthony Dowell to dub her "Mademoiselle Non", after Nureyev's "Monsieur Non".
 She was also criticized as "too uncompromising" by Clemente Crisp of the Financial Times and labeled "the Icy Divine" by Vittoria Ottolenghi.
 Guillem said about her style of dance: “I think my style of acting is different because I try to take away all this superfluous gesture that doesn’t mean anything to me.
 When I don’t feel something on stage, I prefer not do it than something that is not comfortable. … That’s why for a long time people would say, ‘She’s too cold.
 She doesn’t show any feeling.’
-They said that because they didn’t see what they use to see."
+They said that because they didn’t see what they used to see."